Frequently asked questions

 Follow-up plans can vary.
 For some women, this means they should not participate in the screening program for a few years due to separate follow-up programs.
 For others, it may mean participating in screening every two years, alternating with a separate follow-up plan in between.

-If you are unsure what applies to you, you should consult your treating doctor or GP.
+If you are unsure what applies to you, consult your treating doctor or GP.